 - B.S. degree or its equivalent from an accredited college or university in computer science, engineering, management, mathematics, information technology, liberal arts, and related areas - If students have a degree in engineering, an accredited program is one that is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET). - If students have completed degrees in computer science or a closely related field, an accredited program is one taken at a college that is regionally accredited, such as the Middle States Association of Colleges and Schools. - If students have an international baccalaureate degree or diploma, which is equivalent to three years of undergraduate study in the U.S. in computer science, engineering, or a related area, they may be eligible to be admitted into a bridge option in the intended graduate program. - Minimum undergraduate GPA of 2.85 for full matriculation - Applicants who do not qualify for full matriculation and have an undergraduate GPA between 2.5 and 2.84 may, at the discretion of the director, be given the opportunity to demonstrate qualifications for full matriculation by achieving a GPA of 3.0 or higher in the first four graduate courses.
 In addition, such students may be required to take one or more parts of the GRE and meet individual departmental requirements.
-In general, students in this category will not be permitted to continue in the program for more than two semesters unless they have qualified for fully matriculated status, or there are special extenuating circumstances.

-- Submit GRE scores - Graduates of foreign universities are required to take the GRE and submit their scores. - Students with a GPA below 2.85 may, at the discretion of the dean, be asked to take the GRE or other diagnostic tests.
-Admission will be based upon consideration of test results, previous academic performance, and related employment, if applicable. - Students with an insufficient background for admission into the Computer Science M.S. program may be required to take up to 32 credits from the list of waivable and prerequisite courses listed below:
+In general, students in this category will not be permitted to continue in the program for more than two semesters unless they have qualified for fully matriculated status, or there are special extenuating circumstances. - GRE score requirements - Students of foreign universities with a CGPA below 3.0 (on a 4.0 scale) are required to take the GRE and submit their scores. - GRE requirements can be waived by students' request and will be reviewed by the department.
+If the waiver is approved by the department, the GRE will not be required. - Students of foreign universities with a CGPA of 2.7 (on a 4.0 scale) would automatically be denied a GRE waiver except for extreme or extenuating circumstances.
+Our team will review and consider those cases. - Students with an insufficient background for admission into the Computer Science M.S. program may be required to take up to 32 credits from the list of waivable and prerequisite courses listed below: